 Deerfield Beach Medication Error Lawyer

 We trust our doctors and pharmacists with our medications and prescriptions, but unfortunately medication errors are far more common than we realize.
 Doctors make mistakes in their prescriptions, nurses err in their administration of medications, and pharmacists fail to warn patients about adverse interactions with other medications.
 According to the Food and Drug Administration, an estimated 1.3 million people are injured every year in the United States because of medication errors.
-Our Deerfield Beach medication error lawyers at the Leifer Law Firm are experienced in various medication error cases.
+Our Deerfield Beach medication error lawyers at Leifer & Ramirez are experienced in various medication error cases.

 How Medication Errors Occur

 Medication errors can happen in a hospital, doctor’s office, or pharmacy.
 Doctors, nurses, pharmacists, and other medical professionals can all be responsible for an error in medication.
 Most often, these errors involve a mistake in the type or dosage of a medication.
 The most common medication errors include:

 - A doctor prescribing a new medication that cannot be mixed with another medication the patient is taking

 - A doctor prescribing a medication the patient is allergic to